Zaslat/docker-build/README.md

 4) Removes the container (`docker rm`)
 5) Removes old images from previous runs (`docker rmi`)

-You can freely control all of these operations by adding arguments to the script.
-These arguments must be enclosed in quotes and must be set with the equality operator, e.g. `--docker="--my-arg=my-arg-value"`.
-Multiple arguments of the same type can be specified.
+## Script arguments
+**Help**
+Parameter: `-h`, `--help`
+Type: action
+Description: Show help message and exit.
+Example: `python docker-build.py --help`

+**Version**
+Parameter: `--version`
+Type: action
+Example: `python docker-build.py --version`
+Description: Show program's version number and exit.

+**Distributable directory**
+Parameter: `--dist-dir`
+Type: path
+Example: `python docker-build.py --dist-dir build/x86`
+Description: Directory path inside Docker container containing build artifacts (distributable files).
+This path is either absolute path or relative to Docker container working directory (specified by `WORKDIR` in Dockerfile).
+This argument is required.

+**Output directory**
+Parameter: `--out-dir`
+Type: path
+Example: `python docker-build.py --out-dir build`
+Description: Directory path in your local filesystem where to store build artifacts.
+If the directory exists, it's cleared first.
+It can be relative to the working directory of the script (can be specified by `--workdir` argument) or absolute path.

+**Working directory**
+Parameter: `--workdir`
+Type: path
+Example: `python docker-build.py --workdir /usr/src/my-app`
+Description: Specifies the working directory of all commands.
+All operations are relative to this path.

+**Docker image name prefix**
+Parameter: `--image-name`
+Type: string
+Example: `python docker-build.py --image-name my-fancy-app`
+Description: Specifies the prefix for the Docker image that is created during the build process.
+Defaults to the basename of working directory (if the working directory is `/usr/src/my-fancy-app` the value is `my-fancy-app`).
+Each image created during the build process is tagged with this name and 8-character random string (e.g. `my-fancy-app-abcdefgh`).
+When the build operation finishes, the script automatically tries to remove old images with this prefix (so they don't waste up your disk space).
+N most recent images (N = `--cache-size` value) are kept in a cache, so the Docker can use them when building other images.
+Images built in less than 1 hour ago are not counted in this value.
+See `--cache-size` argument for more info.

+**Docker image cache size**
+Parameter: `--cache-size`
+Type: number
+Example: `python docker-build.py --cache-size 10`
+Description: Specifies how many Docker images are kept in the cache.
+Images built in less than 1 hour ago are not counted in this value.
+See `--image-name` argument for more info.

+**No pull**
+Parameter: `--no-pull`
+Type: switch
+Example: `python docker-build.py --no-pull`
+Description: Disables automatic pull of Docker base image during build.
+Contrary to native `docker build` behaviour, this script automatically tries to pull the latest base image for your image.

+**Build argument**
+Parameter: `--build-arg`
+Type: string (multiple)
+Example: `python docker-build.py --build-arg MY_ARG=value --build-arg "MY_SECOND_ARG=other value"`
+Description: Build argument passed to `docker build` command.
+Multiple ones cane be specified.
+Analogous to `docker build --build-arg` command.

+**Dockerfile**
+Parameter: `--file`
+Type: path
+Example: `python docker-build.py --file Prod.Dockerfile`
+Description: Path to Dockerfile to be built.
+It can be relative to the working directory of the script (can be specified by `--workdir` argument) or absolute path.
+Defaults to `Dockerfile`.

+**Docker context path**
+Parameter: `--docker-context`
+Type: path
+Example: `python docker-build.py --docker-context src`
+Description: Build context for Docker build command.
+Analogous to `PATH` argument of `docker build` command.
+Defaults to the working directory of the script (can be specified by `--workdir` argument).

 **Docker arguments**
-To add an argument to all Docker commands (argument placed before the operation specifier - e.g. `docker <arg-here> build`), specify it via `--docker` argument.
+Parameter: `--docker`
+Type: string (multiple)
 Example: `python docker-build.py --docker="--host=1.2.3.4"`
 Result: `docker --host 1.2.3.4 build`
+Description: Argument passed to all Docker commands (argument placed before the operation specifier - e.g. `docker <arg-here> build`).
+Note that you must use equality operator (`=`) between argument name and value.

 **Docker build arguments**
-To add an argument to Docker build command (argument placed after the operation specifier - e.g. `docker build <arg-here>`), specify it via `--docker-build` argument.
+Parameter: `--docker-build`
+Type: string (multiple)
 Example: `python docker-build.py --docker-build="--network=my-fancy-network"`
 Result: `docker build --network my-fancy-network`
+Description: Argument passed to Docker build command (argument placed after the operation specifier - e.g. `docker build <arg-here>`).
+Note that you must use equality operator (`=`) between argument name and value.

 **Docker run arguments**
-To add an argument to Docker run command (argument placed after the operation specifier - e.g. `docker run <arg-here>`), specify it via `--docker-run` argument.
+Parameter: `--docker-run`
+Type: string (multiple)
 Example: `python docker-build.py --docker-run="--env=MY_ARG=MY_VALUE"`
 Result: `docker run --env MY_ARG=MY_VALUE`
+Description: Argument passed to Docker run command (argument placed after the operation specifier - e.g. `docker run <arg-here>`).
+Note that you must use equality operator (`=`) between argument name and value.

 **Docker cp arguments**
-To add an argument to Docker copy command (argument placed after the operation specifier - e.g. `docker cp <arg-here>`), specify it via `--docker-cp` argument.
+Parameter: `--docker-cp`
+Type: string (multiple)
 Example: `python docker-build.py --docker-cp="--archive"`
 Result: `docker cp --archive`
+Description: Argument passed to Docker copy command (argument placed after the operation specifier - e.g. `docker cp <arg-here>`).
+Note that you must use equality operator (`=`) between argument name and value.

-Script arguments:
+## Script usage
 ```
 usage: docker-build.py [-h] [--version] --dist-dir DIST_DIR
                        [--out-dir OUT_DIR] [--workdir WORKDIR]
                        [--image-name IMAGE_NAME_PREFIX]
-                       [--num-cached-images NUM_CACHED_IMAGES] [--no-pull]
+                       [--cache-size NUM_CACHED_IMAGES] [--no-pull]
                        [--build-arg BUILD_ARGS] [--file DOCKERFILE]
                        [--docker-context DOCKER_CONTEXT]
                        [--docker DOCKER_ARGS]